lisophorm/BlackSwanTest/README.md

 Tools used:Gulp / Bower / NodeJs LiveReload

 Bespoke components:
-**YoutubeFeed.factory**: handles the data logic of the application.
-Interacts with the youtube API
+**GitHubFeed.factory**: handles the data logic of the application.
+Interacts with the GitHub API

 **Preload.factory**: handles a preload transtion for the loading states and for the change of URL.
 It has a safety timeout, in case of unxpected exceptions.

-**cutText.Filter**: add the three dots to truncate text

 **SearchResults.service**: preserves data across views/states - it stores also the scroll position of the search results